 Do I need to make conversation?

 Only if you want to.
-Some people chat throughout, others prefer silence.
-Your therapist will take cues from you.
+Some people chat throughout the whole session, others prefer to lie in blissful silence.
+Your therapist will take their cues from you, and either approach is perfectly acceptable.

-If you’re still feeling nervous about your first massage, call the clinic beforehand and ask them to walk you through what to expect.
-They’ll have answered these questions a thousand times before, and they’d rather you feel prepared than anxious.
+And if you’re still feeling nervous ahead of your first appointment, call the clinic beforehand and ask them to walk you through what to expect.
+They’ve answered every version of these questions before, and they’d much rather you arrive feeling prepared than spend the whole session quietly anxious about whether you’re doing it right.